bisscomm/refinerycms-teams/readme.md

 # Refinery CMS Teams

-Teams engine for [Refinery CMS](http://refinerycms.com) allows you to add team member on your website
+Teams engine for [Refinery CMS](http://refinerycms.com) allows you to add teams on your website

 ### In summary you can:
-* Manage a team

-### In the future you can:
-* Manage multiple teams
+* Manage multiple teams with categories

 ## Requirements